Dave Rempis – alto/tenor saxophone

 + Marta Warelis - piano (disc two)

-Released March 13th, 2026 | 2-CD
+Released April 17th, 2026 | 2-CD SET

 all pre-sale orders ship immediately